joshua-hvmn/SIA/README.md

 **4. Select a system architecture**:  The tool will ask how your system is configured.
 Enter the corresponding number of your choice.

-If you accidentally pick the wrong one or you modify your system (i.e. *upgrade* from an Nvidia GPU to an AMD GPU), you can run `./sia -s` to change the setup!
+If you accidentally pick the wrong one or you modify your system (i.e. *upgrade* from an NVIDIA GPU to an AMD GPU), you can run `./sia -s` to change the setup!

 The SearXNG secret key will be randomly generated upon first setup, and stored in the .env if you need it, or want to change it.
 (Show hidden files in your file explorer to see it and the compose yaml files!)